The 12 Worst Financial Scandals In History

 3. The Original Ponzi Scheme

 Charles Ponzi was an Italian con man who operated throughout the U.S. and Canada in the early 20th century.
 In 1920, he became famous for the scheme that now bears his name.
-Essentially, Ponzi would ask people to invest in his business, promising them a 50 percent profit in 45 days—kind of like a reverse payday loan.
+Essentially, Ponzi would ask people to invest in his business, promising them a 50% profit in 45 days.
 And for a while, it seemed to be working.
 Investors began to get back their returns as promised, and they were so jazzed about it that they reinvested their money immediately back into his business.

 Everything was going great until, suddenly, it wasn’t.
 It turns out that Ponzi’s crazy returns weren’t the result of shrewd trading.
 In fact, Ponzi was simply using money from new investors to pay out “profit” to old investors.
 Because so many people were reinvesting, he was able to keep the scheme going for a long time.
 All in all, the losses from Ponzi’s scheme totaled $20 million, and he went to prison.
 But while Ponzi himself stopped, his scheme continued.
 Let’s just say this won’t be the last time you see a Ponzi scheme on this list.